jarodise/koreader-importer/cline_docs/codebaseSummary.md

 ## Data Flow

-1. The user specifies the Koreader annotation directory and configures import settings through the UI (Renderer Process).
+1. The user specifies the Koreader annotation directory and the output directory through the UI (Renderer Process).
 2. The user initiates the import process through the UI (Renderer Process).
-3. The UI sends a message to the Main Process to start the import.
+3. The UI sends a message to the Main Process to start the import, including the annotation directory and the output directory.
 4. The **Annotation Fetcher** (Main Process) fetches all annotation files from the specified directory.
 5. For each file, the **Annotation Parser** (Main Process) parses the file and extracts the annotation data.
 6. The parsed data is passed to the **Data Converter** (Main Process).
 7. The **Data Converter** transforms the data into the chosen output format.
-8. The **Output Generator** (Main Process) creates the output file(s) and saves them to the specified location.
+8. The **Output Generator** (Main Process) creates the output file(s) and saves them to the specified output location.
 9. The Main Process sends a message to the Renderer Process to notify the user of the successful import or any errors encountered.

 ## External Dependencies